LaunchPlatform/bq/README.md

 The `db` and `task` keyword arguments are optional.
 If you don't need to access the task object, you can simply define the function without these two parameters.
+We also provide an optional `savepoint` argument in case if you want to database rollback changes you made.

 To submit a task, you can either use `bq.Task` model object to construct the task object, insert into the database session and commit.